chevere/docs/components/Parameter.md

 # Parameter

-The Parameter component is in charge of providing extended type support with the ability to handle variadic typed parameters and its argument matching.
-It allows to provide variable parameter-argument type matching.
+The [Parameter](../reference/Chevere/Components/Parameter/Parameter.md) component is in charge of providing extended type support with the ability to handle variadic typed parameters and its argument matching.
+It allows to provide variable parameter-argument type matching relying on the [Type](./Type.md) component.

-[ParameterInterface](../reference/Chevere/Interfaces/Parameter/ParameterInterface.md) describes the interface for the component in charge of defining a typed parameter relying on the [Type](./Type.md) component.

 ## Creating a Parameter